nagaraju-inturi/kubernetes-informix-cluster/README.md

 # kubernetes-informix-cluster

+FOR GOOGLE CLOUD PLATFORM:
+Please look at kubernetes_instructions_gcp.pdf file for project instructions.

+FOR AMAZON AWS PLATFORM USING KOPS:
-Please look at kubernetes_instructions.pdf file for project instructions.
+Please look at kubernetes_instructions_aws.pdf file for project instructions.

 You need Informix server and Client SDK tar files to build Informix Server and Connection Manager docker images.